HoneyryderChuck/rodauth-oauth/MIGRATION-GUIDE-v1.md

 ## PKCE is strict by default

 This was a security improvement.
 However, if you were relying on, set `oauth_require_pkce` to `false`.

+## refresh token policy set to "rotation" by default

+This was a security improvement.
+However, if you were relying on, set `oauth_refresh_token_protection_policy` to `"none"`.